Skip to main content

 Blocks

-Blocks are the units a workflow is built from.
+Blocks are the units an agent is built from.
 Each block performs one thing — navigate, log in, extract data, branch on a condition, send an email — and passes its output to the next block.
-In the workflow editor, click the + button on any node to insert a new block.
+In the agent editor, click the + button on any node to insert a new block.
 The picker groups every available block by category.
 Block picker with categories and block types There are 20+ block types organized into:

 • Browser automation — Browser Task, Browser Action, Login, Extraction, Go to URL, Print Page